redis/redis/.github/ISSUE_TEMPLATE/crash_report.md

 **Crash report**

 Paste the complete crash log between the quotes below.
-Please include a few lines from before the crash log too in case they provide context.
+Please include a few lines from the log preceding the crash report to provide some context.

 ```
 ```